What will happen on my first visit?

-Treatments are done with the patient laying on the treatment table fully clothed unless the acupuncturist needs to reach some hard to get points.
+Treatments are done with you laying on the treatment table fully clothed unless the we need to reach some hard to get points.
 In this case you will be offered a gown to wear.
-There are hundreds of acupuncture points acupuncturist are trained in knowing exactly where they are and what they are used for.
+There are hundreds of acupuncture points we are trained in knowing exactly where they are and what they are used for.
 Points are chosen both function and location and based on the answers to the questions we asked earlier during the initial conversation.
 The needles do not hurt and are generally placed in the feet, lower legs, arms and near the injury where you feel pain.

 How will I feel after acupuncture?

 Patients normally feel relaxed and calm.
 You may feel tired or drowsy for a few hours if the treatment is particularly strong.
 It is not uncommon to experience a short-term flare-up of symptoms as your body resettles itself.
 It is recommended that heavy labor or workout is not done the same day as treatment nor using alcohol or recreational drugs.